 Having a spinal cord injury (SCI) can mean navigating the landscape of life slightly differently than before injury.
 You may worry about how this could affect your social or professional life, but it shouldn’t at all, and life should be just as rich and fulfilling.

 Whether you enjoy visiting bars, restaurants and shops or regularly use public transport, none of this about your life should change if you begin to use a wheelchair or other mobility aids.
 That’s because the law requires all such places to be easily accessible.

 How does the Equality Act protect me?

-For example, it may be difficult for a small basement bar in a historic building to make the venue completely accessible for wheelchair users.
+The main difficulty is identifying which adjustments are reasonable and which aren’t.
+Every business differs in size, resources and venue.
+For example, it may be difficult for a small basement bar in a historic building to make the venue entirely accessible for wheelchair users.
 Whereas for a large chain in a modern building, there are higher expectations on the level of accessibility needed.

 What happens if the premises aren’t accessible?